 Tree to 18 m tall.
 Bark grey, developing shallow fissures.
 Twigs stout (2.4–4.2 mm thick), with a dense tomentum of pale brown stellate hairs.
-Buds broadly ovoid with two scales exposed, both evenly covered with a dense tomentum.
+Buds broadly ovoid with 2 scales exposed, both evenly covered with a dense tomentum.
 Leaves 7–13.5 × 7–12.5 cm, on stout stalks covered in dense stellate hairs; upper side dark green with a sparse cover of 8-armed stellate hairs, underside pale green or glaucous with a moderately dense tomentum of mostly 8-armed stellate hairs; marginal teeth with concave sides and a slightly curved awn tip 1.3–2.3 mm long.
 Floral bracts 5.5–14 × 1.1–2.3 cm, narrowed gradually to a short (1–6 mm) stalk, with a moderate cover of brown stellate hairs.
 Inflorescence drooping, widely and rigidly branched 3 times, with 3–19 large cup-shaped flowers 14–17 mm across.
 Staminodes present.
-Fruit 9–11 × 8–10 mm, almost spherical, the surface irregularly mamillate and with five lines, and covered in a dense pale brown tomentum (Pigott 2012, Tang et al. 2007).
+Fruit 9–11 × 8–10 mm, almost spherical, the surface irregularly mamillate and with 5 lines, and covered in a dense pale brown tomentum (Tang et al. 2007; Pigott 2012).

 Distribution China Hebei, Heilongjiang, N Jiangsu, Jilin, Liaoning, Nei Mongol, Shandong Japan South, local and probably introduced.
 North Korea South Korea Russia Far SE Siberia

 Habitat Mixed forests